cradtke1-source/Radtke-2157MEGR-portfolio/docs/assignments/A03/index.md

 For the hole question I got a new psi which satisfies the 40000 psi maximum and a saftey factor of 2.1.
 ## Step 4
-This took me about 4 straight houts to complete.
+This took me about 4 straight hours to complete.
 The only mistake I made was initially have my FEA readout in metric and not catching it, which made me panic and redo my bar.